Estimated reading time: 4 minutes

 Trade schools are very popular, and they’re becoming even more popular as student debt continues to rise.
 Over 16 million people are enrolled in a trade or vocational program in the US.

 There are several options to choose from when picking a trade school to enroll in, and they could make a big difference for your future.
-If you’re looking to start a career in the trades, let’s talk about online trade schools in 2021 and what options you have!
+If you’re looking to start a career in the trades, let’s talk about online trade schools and what options you have!

 Trade school programs vary widely between different platforms, programs, faculty, and schools.
 However, an accredited online trade school will give you all the knowledge you need to start a new career.